 British Science Week

 What a fun-filled week we have had!
 To start our week, Science Boffin Harry came to visit us.
 He showed us lots of Science experiments, made elephant toothpaste and even blasted a rocket over our school.
 Continuing our Science learning in class, we researched Scientist Rachel Carson.
 We then made our own lava lamp, and tested which objects would float and sink.
-Did you know that Coke sinks, but Diet Coke floats?
+Did you know that Coca Cola sinks, but Diet Coke floats?
 To end our exciting week, we were visited by Mr Taylor.
 We had a very exciting assembly, where we learned all about waves.
-He then made waves with fire, and then made the fire dance to music!
-How fascinating it was!
+He then made waves with fire, and then made the fire dance to music – we were fascinated!

 World Book Day